SFDO-Tooling/CumulusCI/docs/robotframework.rst

 There are too many keywords relating to UI interactions to cover here.
 Please reference the full Salesforce Library documentation below.

+A common challenge when writing end-to-end UI tests is the need to wait for asynchronous actions to complete before proceeding to run the next interaction.
+The Salesforce Library is aware of the Lightning UI and can handle this waiting automatically.
+After each click, it will wait for any pending requests to the server to complete.
+(Manually waiting using a "sleep" or waiting for a particular element to appear may still be necessary after other kinds of interactions and when interacting with pages that don't use the Lightning UI.)

 API Keywords
 ------------
 In addition to browser interactions, the Salesforce Library also provides the following keywords for interacting with the Salesforce REST API: